 The information collected in this form will be used by different facility centres and academic units of the University for offering of assistance to disabled students and for statistical purpose.
 The Chow Yei Ching School of Graduate Studies (SGS) will co-ordinate the collection of such information and make appropriate referrals to the teaching academic unit, and other service providers such as the Library and Student Development Services.
-All information collected will be kept confidential and used on a needto-know basis.
+All information collected will be kept confidential and used on a need-to-know basis.
 Whilst there are limits to the level and amount of services which can be provided, individual academic units may contact you further to discuss the services and assistance they can offer.

 After completing the form, please mail or fax it with relevant supporting documents to SGS at the address or fax number indicated above.
 Thank you for your co-operation.

-Student Name: Student No.:

-Day time Telephone No.: CityU Email Address:

-Programme Code: Programme Title:

-1. Please briefly describe your disability:

-2. Do you need special assistance for travelling to the campus?
+Student No.: Student Name: CityU Email Address: Day time Telephone No.: Programme Code: Programme Title: 1.
+Please briefly describe your disability: 2.
+Do you need special assistance for travelling to the campus?
 If yes, how is it arranged?
 3. Do you need special arrangements when attending lectures?

-4. Do you need assistance or special equipment in your studies and in completing course assignments?
+4 Do you need assistance or special equipment in your studies and in completing course assignments?
 Do you envisage any activities in your study programme that you cannot attend, such as field trips, laboratory work, etc.?

-Page 1 of 2

-Signature e of Student Date - - - (For I Home Academic Unit's Use only) raph 12.5 of the "University Assessment Policy and artments, in consultation with the Student Developmer nt Services, should make assessi assessi ment procedures to ensure that disabled persons ha ments."
-Students' home academic units are require ed students and then notify SGS.
-The arrangements wil ed to determine such arr angements for individual assessi assessi disable ments."
-Students' home academic units are require ed to determine such arr angements for individual assessi assessi disable ments."
-Students' home academic units are require ed students and then notify SGS.
-The arrangements wil ed to determine such arr angements for individual assessi assessi disable Specia ments.
-Students' home academic units are require ed students and then notify SGS.
-The arrangements wil al arrangements approved for the student: d to determine such arr l apply to all courses durin angements for individual ng the student's study. assessi assessi disable Specia ments.
-Students' home academic units are require ed students and then notify SGS.
-The arrangements wil al arrangements approved for the student: Taking the examinations in a separate room d to determine such arr l apply to all courses durin angements for individual ng the student's study. assessi assessi disable Specia ments.
-Students' home academic units are require ed students and then notify SGS.
-The arrangements wil al arrangements approved for the student: Taking the examinations in a separate room Allowing extra examination time?
-Please specify: ed to determine such arr l apply to all courses during pecify: angements for individual ng the student's study.

-Signature of Head of Home Academic Unit

-Date
+6. Do you need special arrangements and equipment or extra time for examinations?
+Signature of Student Date (For · Home Academic Unit's Use only) "Dep asses asses graph 12.5 of the "University Assessment partments, in consultation with the Student ssment procedures to ensure that disable ssments."
+Students' home academic unit- bled students and then notify SGS.
+The arra t Development Services, should maked persons have an equality of opposes are required to determine such a ke justifiable adjustments to portunity when undergoing arrangements for individual Speci cial arrangements approved for the student: Taking the examinations in a separate room Providing additional or special equipm nent, please specify: Allowing rest breaks? (not to be coun stad in avamination time).
+Plance spec oifu: П , 1 · - Others, please specify. - Signature of Head of Home Academic e Unit Date